 A well-designed hotel website plays a pivotal role in a hotel’s ability to attract the most motivated hotel guests.

 Travellers are becoming increasingly tech-savvy, as they spend more time researching hotels on their own and finalising their bookings from the mobile devices.
-The best hotel websites provide travellers with visual as well as social proof of the guest experience, and they make it as convenient as possible for guests to book directly.
+The best hotel websites provide travellers with compelling visuals as well as social proof of the guest experience, and they make it as convenient as possible for guests to book and pay online.

 The hallmark of the Hotel Oxford Timisoara page is the scrolling slideshow banner that is prominently displayed at the top of the page.
 This is the first thing to catch the eye of the site visitor, and it immediately captures their attention.

 Using photographs that feature unique city views as well as guests thoroughly enjoying the property, the visitor gets an immediate sense of what their own experience at this hotel might be like.